cygy/smash-up-counter-ios/README.md

 ![Diagram](Documentation/documentation-diagram.png?raw=true "Smash Up Counter Diagram")

-This simple application is structured around two **singletons**: the **ApplicationState** and the **ApplicationCoordinator**.
+This simple application is structured around two **singletons**: the `ApplicationState` and the `ApplicationCoordinator` objects.

-The **ApplicationState** owns the entire state of the application.
+The `ApplicationState` singleton owns the entire state of the application.
 The other objects must refer to it to know the state of the application.
-The **RxSwift** framework is used here to allow the other objects to subscribe to the properties of the **ApplicationState** object and to receive the updates.
+The **RxSwift** framework is used here to allow the other objects to subscribe to the properties of the `ApplicationState` singleton and to receive the updates.

-The **ApplicationCoordinator** uses the **coordinator pattern** to manage and to display the different scenes on the screen.
-It observes the updates of **ApplicationState** state property, and updates the scenes accordingly.
+The `ApplicationCoordinator` singleton uses the **coordinator pattern** to manage and to display the different scenes on the screen.
+It observes the updates of `ApplicationState` singleton's state property, and updates the scenes accordingly.
 It is the only object allowed to update the state of the application.

-The **SceneController** objects manage and update the scenes currently displayed on the screen.
-These controllers could be considered as coordinators but because they manage a scene they are considered as controllers like the **UIViewController** classes from the **UIKit** framework.
+The `SceneController` objects manage and update the scenes currently displayed on the screen.
+These controllers could be considered as coordinators but because they manage a scene they are considered as controllers like the `UIViewController` classes from the **UIKit** framework.
-These controllers forward the actions from the scenes (the UI) to the **ApplicationCoordinator** thanks to the **delegate pattern**.
+These controllers forward the actions from the scenes (the UI) to the `ApplicationCoordinator` singleton thanks to the **delegate pattern**.

 ### Links